MohammadBagheri01/keycode/README.md

 # keycode

-### Hi 👋, in this mini project, you just need to press one of the keys on your keyboard to show you this information.
+### Hi 👋, in this mini project, you just need to press one of the keys on your keyboard to check out this information.
 ---
 *_ event-key*
 *_ event-location*